kingluddite/web-dev-notes/full-stack/udemy/118n-graphql-apollo-react/03-user-authentication.md/03-user-authorization-in-graphql/19-add-new-field.md

 ## Time to sync up
 * Right now your master branch on your remote GitHub is different than your master branch locally
-* Locally your master branch doesn't have the new feature `scentBrand` added
+* Locally your master branch doesn't have the new feature `auth` added
-* To prove this checkout of your `scentBranch` branch and check into your `master` branch
+* To prove this checkout of your `auth` branch and check into your `master` branch

 `$ git checkout master`

 * You will see your branch name now says `master`

 ## Open your text editor
-* You will see that all your changes by adding `scentBrand` are gone!
+* You will see that all your changes by adding `auth` are gone!
-* View your app in the browser and it also shows now sign of your scentBrand feature!
+* View your app in the browser and it also shows now sign of your auth feature!
 * If you stop your server `ctrl` + `c`

 ## Check the status